Olian04/discord-sometimes-helpful-bot/README.md

 ## Planned features

+### Improvements on old features

+* Resuscitation of events should handle reactions made while the bot was offline

 ### General Features

 * Mark text channels as "command only" and delete all messages that does not contain commands.